 - Top with fat free butter spray and sugar free syrup.

 - This definitely gives you something to look forward to in the morning.

 Protein Pancakes PDF (19.1 KB)

 It is extremely important to keep from spiking insulin levels by eating simple carbohydrates or foods that contains sugar when your body does not have a glycogen deficit.
 If the body does not need the carbohydrates for energy, it then gets stored as fat.

 When you eat simple sugars the body releases a hormone called insulin.
 Insulin signals the body to store fat.
-If I combine simple sugars with fat, it is more likely to be stored as fat.
-Quite simply, I eat a fatty meal with simple carbohydrates it is much more likely to be stored as fat on your body.
+Quite simply, if I eat a fatty meal with simple carbohydrates it is much more likely to be stored as fat on my body.